 (a) Initial Registered Office – If the initial registered office is the physical address of the LLC or the address where the business records are stored, select (a) and enter the address below.
 A PO Box is not allowed.

-(b) Commercial Registered Office Provider – If hiring a commercial registered agent, they must first be registered with the Department of State.
+(b) Commercial Registered Office Provider (CROP) – If hiring a commercial registered office service, they must first be registered with the Department of State.
 If they are, then select (b) and enter their name and county from the drop-down menus.